 The Medicare Advantage (MA) Open Enrollment Period, which lasts from January 1 to March 31 and also for new Medicare beneficiaries who are enrolled in a plan, from the month of entitlement to Part A and Part B until the last day of the 3rd month of entitlement.
 If you choose a new plan during this period, your membership in the new plan starts the first day of the next month.

-There may be other situations when you are eligible to make a change to your enrollment.
+There may be other situations when you’re eligible to make a change to your enrollment.
 For example, when:

 you move out of our service area,